 - Review Wagner's grading scale, since it applies to all courses taken at other divisions of the University.
 Any grade lower than a "C-" (lowest grade before an "F") cannot be counted toward a Wagner degree.

 Instructions for Obtaining Approval for Electives Not on Pre-Approved List

-If the course is not on the Pre-Approved University-Wide Electives list and NYU Wagner does not teach a similar course, but the course is open to NYU Wagner students and prerequisites have been met, students must forward the following to their program advisor.
-These items must be scanned into one PDF document:
+If the course is not on the Pre-Approved University-Wide Electives list and NYU Wagner does not teach a similar course, but the course is open to NYU Wagner students and prerequisites have been met, you must first obtain permission from the Wagner faculty to apply the course toward your degree.

 - Your name and your University ID# (N....)